Propane vs. Natural Gas vs. Heating Oil: Montgomery Home Heating Fuel Comparison

 Short Term Trends

-Montgomery’s overall oil use fluctuates annually primarily depending on how cold each winter is.
-As the temperature outside drops, homes’ furnaces need to burn additional number two heating oil to keep the house warm inside.
+Montgomery’s overall fuel oil consumption varies yearly primarily depending on how cold each winter is.
+As the temperature outside gets more chilly, homes’ boilers need to burn increasing amounts of number two heating oil to keep the house warm inside.
 Last winter, the average outside temperature in Montgomery was 28.1°F, which was 5.4°F colder than the prior winter's average outside temperature.

 Montgomery County Average Winter Temperature